Panify/pinkdarhud/README.md

 ## A black/pink edit of a more modern take of the default hud

-Regular in-game hud elements (such as health and ammo) are changed yet.
+Regular in-game hud elements (such as health and ammo) are not changed yet.
 I'll have to see if I like the way it looks if I get rid of the team color.
 Main menu, source scheme, and other elements have been changed.
-Mostly little things to replace tan with white.
+Mostly little things to replace tan with white and accents with pink.

 ### Darhud Links :
 [Album](https://imgur.com/a/pTE0V2X)